schibsted/spid-tech-docs/resources/articles/oauth-authentication-on-ios.md

     is signing into an app or service that uses SPiD, we assume the user will feel comfortable and secure that he is logging in with his SPiD account through a safe and recognizable manner.

+## App custom url scheme (iOS), redirect scheme (Android)

+The client's custom URI scheme must be spidmobile_<client_id>.
+For a client with client_id 123 the login URL would be `spidmobile_123://login`.

 ## Example authentication flow

-This example shows how the authentication flow works on the Fedrelandsvennen eReader app, which uses `fvnereader://login` as its custom URI scheme.
-The authentication happens on our stage platform.
+The following example shows how the authentication flow works for an app with client_id 123 on the SPiD stage platform.

 1. Direct user to authorize your app on SPiD
     Example on stage server: